Learn how to build and manage tables

 How to Populate Your meerakts AI Table

-meerakts AI provides various methods to add data to your tables, enabling you to create comprehensive datasets for analysis, enrichment, and research.
-Whether you’re importing existing data, searching the web, or exploring entities, meerakts AI offers flexible options tailored to your needs.
+Meerakts AI provides various methods to add data to your tables, enabling you to create comprehensive datasets for analysis, enrichment, and research.
+Whether you’re importing existing data, searching the web, or exploring entities, Meerakts AI offers flexible options tailored to your needs.

 Click on the button ‘Add data’ to import data to your table